oneapi-src/oneAPI-samples/DirectProgramming/C++SYCL_FPGA/ReferenceDesigns/convolution2d/README.md

 INFO: Load image ../test_0.bmp
 INFO: convert to vvp type.
-INFO: Storing data to pipe with 2 pixels in parallel.
+INFO: Writing data to pipe with 2 pixels in parallel.
 INFO: Load image ../test_1.bmp
 INFO: convert to vvp type.
-INFO: Storing data to pipe with 2 pixels in parallel.
+INFO: Writing data to pipe with 2 pixels in parallel.
 INFO: Load image ../test_2.bmp
 INFO: convert to vvp type.
-INFO: Storing data to pipe with 2 pixels in parallel.
+INFO: Writing data to pipe with 2 pixels in parallel.
 INFO: Load image ../test_3.bmp
 INFO: convert to vvp type.
-INFO: Storing data to pipe with 2 pixels in parallel.
+INFO: Writing data to pipe with 2 pixels in parallel.
 INFO: Load image ../test_4.bmp
 INFO: convert to vvp type.
-INFO: Storing data to pipe with 2 pixels in parallel.
+INFO: Writing data to pipe with 2 pixels in parallel.
 INFO: Storing dummy pixels to pipe with 2 pixels in parallel.
 Info: Wrote 96 dummy streaming beats.
 Launch kernels!